ravenfire24/financial-planning-analysis-copilot/README.md

 # Financial Planning & Analysis Copilot (AI FP&A Agent)

-An AI-powered FP&A assistant that allows a CFO to ask natural language questions about financial performance and receive **accurate metrics + charts** in seconds.
+An AI-powered FP&A assistant that allows a CFO (Chief Financial Officer) to ask natural language questions about financial performance and receive **accurate metrics + charts** in seconds.

 Built using **LangGraph, LangChain, LlamaIndex, Hugging Face, FAISS, and Streamlit**.